raspberrypilearning/c3-wolfram-face-swap/en/step_5.md

 --- task ---

-Pull all of your code together, and supress the output for each line (except for `ImageCompose`).
+Pull all of your code together, and suppress the output for each line except for `ImageCompose`.

 ![assign image to variable i](images/iequals2.png)
 ```

+This is the finished program:

 faceImages = FindFaces[i, "Image"];

 facePositions = FindFaces[i, "Position"];